UBC-MDS/DSCI524_Group28_date_extractor_mds/README.md

 ### 1. Run Poetry Install

-In the root of the folder, run in terminal:
+In the root of the folder, run in terminal to install dependencies:
 ```bash
 poetry install
 ```

 ### 2. Run Tests

+1. Install Dependencies

 Run the follow commands sequentially to check that the tests pass, and to check test coverage:

 ```bash
 poetry run pytest
 poetry run pytest --cov=src/date_extractor_mds